jean-merelis/angular-components/projects/merelis/angular/README.md

 1. **Efficient Request Handling**: When the user types in the search input, previous in-flight requests are automatically cancelled using RxJS `switchMap`, ensuring only the most recent search query is processed.

-2. **Loading State Management**: The data source emits loading states that the `MerSelectComponent` can display as a progress indicator.
+2. **Loading State Management**: The data source emits loading states that the `MerSelect` can display as a progress indicator.
 This can be suppressed using the `suppressLoadingEvents` option.

 3. **Selected Items Preservation**: When `alwaysIncludeSelected` is true, selected items will always appear in the dropdown results even if they don't match the current search query.